-- Senate Bill 1327 and House Bill 2112, which would amend Act 44 to shift Commission payments exclusively to public transportation purposes. - Senate Bill 4 and House Bill 2099, which would increase various motor vehicle penalties and fees, as well as redefine the calculation for the "average wholesale price" on taxable liquid fuels for purposes of increasing revenues available for transportation purposes.
-If this legislation were enacted, the Commission anticipates an increase in state revenue as determined by statutory formula. - Act 88 of 2012 (formerly House Bill 3 and Senate Bill 344) was signed into law by Governor Corbett on July 5, 2012.
+- Amend Act 44 to shift Commission payments exclusively to public transportation purposes. - Increase various motor vehicle penalties and fees and redefine the calculation of the "average wholesale price" on taxable liquid fuels for purposes of increasing revenues available for transportation purposes.

+Act 88 of 2012 (formerly House Bill 3 and Senate Bill 344) was signed into law by Governor Corbett on July 5, 2012.
 Act 88 authorizes "public-private" transportation partnership arrangements in the Commonwealth.
 The law allows the Commission, among other public entities, to enter into public-private partnerships for the construction of transportation infrastructure and facilities and for the lease of such facilities through long-term agreements.
 Act 88 prohibits a lease of the Turnpike Mainline without the further express approval of the General Assembly.
 However, the law does not restrict the Commission from entering into public-private partnership agreements which do not involve granting substantial oversight and control over the Turnpike Mainline to another entity, nor does it limit or preempt in any way the Commission's ability to enter into certain types of public-private partnership agreements currently allowed under its Enabling Acts.